alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

         - kill -2 `ps -ef | awk '/AltTesterDesktop.x86_64/{print $2}'`
         - ./AltTesterDesktop.x86_64 -batchmode -nographics -removeActivation
         ```
-- **for remote connection** - a way to connect to AltServer, within the AltTester Desktop application is by installing AltTester Desktop on an [Amazon EC2 Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Instances.html).
+- **for remote connection** - a way to connect to AltServer, within the AltTester® Desktop application is by installing AltTester® Desktop on an [Amazon EC2 Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Instances.html).
 The details of creating an EC2 Instance are out of scope, however, these are the main things to take into account for a successful connection:
     - create a [Windows instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2Win_Infrastructure.html)
     ```eval_rst
         .. image:: ../_static/img/alttester-with-cloud/aws-windows-instance.png
     ```
-    - add [Inbound rule to Security Group](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/working-with-security-groups.html#changing-security-group) to make port `13000` accessible - the custom TCP on port `13000` is needed to have the connection to AltTester Desktop default `13000` port
+    - add [Inbound rule to Security Group](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/working-with-security-groups.html#changing-security-group) to make port `13000` accessible - the custom TCP on port `13000` is needed to have the connection to AltTester® Desktop default `13000` port
     ```eval_rst
         .. image:: ../_static/img/alttester-with-cloud/aws-inbound-rule-to-security-group.png
     ```